How to Use Insert Query in PostgreSQL

 RETURNING id;

-The above-given query will insert the values into the specified columns and will return the last inserted id.
+The above-given query will insert the values into the specified columns and will return the last inserted ID.

-Let’s run the RETURNING clause with the collaboration of the INSERT INTO statement to get the last inserted id:
+Let’s run the RETURNING clause with the collaboration of the INSERT INTO statement to get the last inserted ID:

 INSERT INTO team_info (team_id, team_name, team_ranking)